-Arafune Cold Storage is deep in the mountains and hard to reach, especially by public transport.
-It’s closed from December to March.
-By car, it's about 1 hour from Tomioka Silk Mill with free parking nearby, followed by a 10–15 min downhill walk.
-Return uphill takes longer.
-Try to arrive before 15:00.
-By train, get off at Shimonita Station (1 hr from Takasaki), then take a taxi—no buses available.
-A round-trip “sightseeing taxi” costs around 6000 yen and needs to be booked in advance.
+Arafune Cold Storage is located deep in the mountains and is difficult to reach, especially by public transport.
+It is closed from December to March.
+By car, it’s about a one-hour drive from Tomioka Silk Mill, with free parking available nearby, followed by a 10–15-minute downhill walk.
+The return uphill walk takes longer.
+It's recommended to arrive before 15:00.
+By train, take the train to Shimonita Station (1 hour from Takasaki), then take a taxi—there are no buses available.
+A round-trip "sightseeing taxi" costs around 6000 yen and must be booked in advance.

 Arafune Cold Storage